-The Fund intends to distribute sufficient net income (including net realized capital gains, if any) to Unitholders in each taxation year to ensure that the Fund is not liable for income tax under Part I of the Tax Act, after taking into account any available loss carry forwards and capital gains refunds, if any.
+The Fund intends to distribute sufficient net income (including net realized capital gains, if any) to Unitholders in each taxation year to ensure that the Fund is not liable for income tax under Part I of the Tax Act, after taking into account any available loss carry forwards and capital gains refunds.
 All distributions (other than Fee Distributions) will be made on a pro rata basis within each Class to each registered Unitholder determined as of the close of business (prior to any subscriptions or redemptions) on the last Valuation Date prior to the date of the distribution.

-Subject to applicable securities legislation, all cash distributions made by the Fund (net of any deductions or withholdings required by law) will be automatically reinvested in additional Units or fractions of Units at the Class Net Asset Value per Unit.
-Potential investors should keep this policy in mind when determining whether or not an investment in the Fund is suitable for their particular circumstances.
-The Manager reserves the right to change such policy, and may elect to have distributions paid in cash.
-Distributions paid in cash are expected to be paid within three (3) Business Days after they have been declared.
+Subject to applicable securities legislation, Monthly Distributions and all distributions other than Monthly Distributions made by the Fund (net of any deductions or withholdings required by law) will be automatically reinvested in additional Units or fractional Units at the Class Net Asset Value per Unit.
+The Manager reserves the right to change the foregoing policy.
 The Manager may make such designations, determinations and allocations for tax purposes of amounts or portions of amounts which the Fund has received, paid, declared payable or allocated to Unitholder as distributions or redemption proceeds.